-The results of the Group for the year ended 31 December 2020 are set out in the consolidated statement of profit or loss and other comprehensive income on page 41.
+The results of the Group for the year ended 31 December 2021 are set out in the consolidated statement of profit or loss and other comprehensive income on page 39.

-The Directors does not recommend the payment of a final dividend for the year ended 31 December 2020 (2019: Nil).
+The Directors do not recommend the payment of a final dividend for the year ended 31 December 2021 (2020: Nil).